The Return of the Vampire: Plot

 During World War I, the vampire Armand Tesla stalks London.
 His latest victim is admitted to the clinic of Lady Jane Ainsley and her colleague, Professor Walter Saunders.
 They are baffled by what they regard as a severe case of anemia.
-The vampire infiltrates the clinic; unable to finish his previous victim, he preys on Prof. Saunders' granddaughter instead.
+The vampire infiltrates the clinic; unable to finish his previous victim because she had died from shock, he preys on Prof. Saunders' granddaughter Nicki instead.
 Saunders comes to believe that both patients are victims of a vampire.
 He shows Lady Jane puncture marks on their necks.
 He and Lady Jane search a nearby cemetery for the vampire's crypt.
-A werewolf assisting the vampire tries to prevent their intervention.
+Upon finding Armand Tesla in his coffin, a mirror held to his face reveals no reflection---proving to Professor Saunders and Lady Jane that Tesla is indeed a vampire.
+A werewolf assisting Tesla tries to prevent their intervention but does not succeed.
 Once the vampire is spiked, the werewolf, Andréas, is cured of his curse.
 He later becomes Lady Jane's assistant.

 Twenty-four years later, Scotland Yard detective Sir Fredrick Fleet reads the deceased Saunders' account of these events.
 He informs Lady Jane that if the body they staked was alive at the time, she will be charged with murder.
-Lady Jane explains that the man they staked was a eighteenth-century vampire expert named Armand Tesla.
+Lady Jane explains that the man they staked was an eighteenth-century vampire expert named Armand Tesla.
 Lady Jane tells her son, John, about the investigation.
 She is certain that Sir Frederick will find that Tesla's body has not decomposed, proving he was a vampire.
-She and John agree to keep this information from John's fiancée, Saunders' granddaughter Nikki, to avoid reawakening the trauma of her previous attack.
+She and John agree to keep this information from John's fiancée, Saunders' granddaughter Nicki, to avoid reawakening the trauma of her previous attack.

 After a bombing raid, cemetery workers find Tesla's corpse exposed, with the metal spike still in his chest.
 Believing the spike to be bomb shrapnel, they remove it and reinter the body.
 Thus freed from death, the vampire regains power over Andréas and prepares to avenge himself on Lady Jane.
 Helpless to resist, Andréas murders Hugo Bruckner, a scientist who recently escaped from a concentration camp who had arrived in England to work with Lady Jane.
 Tesla intends to impersonate Bruckner.
 With Tesla's body missing, Sir Frederick closes his investigation for lack of evidence.